philTornquist/Composed/README.md

 	Point2D is X, Y

 That's it.
 Data structures are easy to define and Composed expects new ones to be created frequently.
-Point2D cannot be defined as the following:
+Additionally 'Point2D' cannot be defined as the following:

 	Point2D is Number, Number         'Wrong'

-This is the way Point2D is defined in other programming languages and conveys the representation of Point2D.
+This is the way 'Point2D' is defined in other programming languages and conveys the representation of 'Point2D'.
 Types in Composed reflect the interpretation of them.
-'A 2D Point contains an X-Coordinate and a Y-Coordinate' rather than 'Our 2D Point will contain two numbers for the X-Coordinate and Y-Coordinate'.
+Composed combinations can be read "A 2D Point contains an X-Coordinate and a Y-Coordinate" and not like "Our 2D Point will contain two numbers for the X-Coordinate and Y-Coordinate".
 The Composed definition of 'Point2D' is complete but in order to use it 'X' and 'Y' need to be defined.

 ####Specification
-Specification Conversions are like typedefs in C. They are used to extend the meaning of another type.
+Specification Conversions are like typedefs in C. They are used to extend the meaning of another type and even narrow the possible values.
 Continuing the 'Point2D' example, 'X' and 'Y' will be defined as:

 	X is Number
 	Y is Number